 On the Galápagos Archipelago, sea lions loll and frolic, 100-year-old giant tortoises roam, blue-footed boobies strut their stuff, and pre-historic-looking iguanas pile themselves on lava rocks to soak up the sun.
 The magic of these islands is that their creatures are full of personality and unafraid—of people or each other.
-Travel aboard the National Geographic Endeavour or National Geographic Islander and join our team of local naturalists to learn about the unique wildlife and geology of the islands.
+Travel aboard the National Geographic Endeavour II or National Geographic Islander and join our team of local naturalists to learn about the unique wildlife and geology of the islands.

 Depart for Guayaquil and upon arrival, transfer to our hotel.

 This morning, fly to the Galápagos Islands and board our comfortable expedition ship.
 During lunch, we begin our expedition of the islands.
+(B,L,D)

-In keeping with the nature of an expedition, our itinerary is flexible,allowing you to take advantage of this extraordinary wildlife sanctuary.
-You will have the opportunity to go on nature walks with local naturalists; swim; snorkel; or explore the waters by kayak, glass-bottom boat (Endeavour only), or Zodiac.
+Our itinerary is flexible,allowing you to take advantage of this extraordinary wildlife sanctuary.
+You will have the opportunity to go on nature walks with our team of naturalist guides, swim, snorkel, and explore the waters by kayak or Zodiac.
+(B, L, D daily)